 Yes, multiple procedures are not only possible with rhinoplasty, but they are also fairly common.
 Our two most common combinations are + rhinoplasty + liposculpture, and rhinoplasty + breast augmentation.
 More involved procedures may or may not be recommended depending on the complexity and total length of the surgery time, so if you are interested in having something else done with your rhinoplasty surgery, make sure to discuss it with him beforehand.

 How much does rhinoplasty cost?

 The cost of rhinoplasty surgery is highly variable and depends on what is involved in your particular procedure.
 If the only issue you wish to fix is a dorsal hump, the average price may be as low as $6500.
 If your nose needs the bridge, the hump, and the tip adjusted, the price may be $10,000-$12,000.
 For even more complex additions to the procedure like septoplasty procedures, nasal fractures, or breathing corrections, the price may be higher.
 The only way to get an accurate figure is to first be examined by the doctor.
 Only he can determine what will be necessary to give you the result you’re looking for, so scheduling a consultation is the first step.

-Dr. Nicholas Vendemia performs rhinoplasty for women and men in the New York metro area.
-He is a leading cosmetic surgeon in New York City with a reputation for custom care and beautiful results.
-For more information about The QuickComfort Rhinoplasty™, regular rhinoplasty, or other types of nose plastic surgery like nasal fracture repair, tip rhinoplasty, or septoplasty, pleasecontact us online to schedule a consultation or call our office at 917-703-7069.
+Dr. Nicholas Vendemia performs rhinoplasty for women and men.
+He is a leading cosmetic surgeon in Los Angeles with a reputation for custom care and beautiful results.
+For more information about The QuickComfort Rhinoplasty™, regular rhinoplasty, or other types of nose plastic surgery like nasal fracture repair, tip rhinoplasty, or septoplasty, please contact us online to schedule a consultation or call our office at 917-703-7069.